AdobeDocs/contributor.en/help/setup/git-fundamentals.md

 ### Assets directory

-Each user guide directory contains an `/assets` subdirectory for corresponding image files.
-Image files contain images used by articles that have image references.
+User guide directories contain `/assets` subdirectories for image files that are referenced within a directory.

 <!---
 ### Markdown file template